Sharon1106/10Object-Oriented-Programming-Team-Profile-Generator/README.md

   * [Questions](#Questions)

   ## Installation
-  Installation instructions: Once repo is cloned, run npm install.
+  Installation instructions: Once repo is cloned, run `npm install`.
   The team profile page will be rendered in the dist/ folder.

   ## Usage